 Patients with intestinal failure encounter multiple acute and chronic problems.
 The real challenge in patients with intestinal failure comes from managing the many chronic complications that arise.
 The most common problems that can be found in the acute or chronic stages are diarrhea, fluid and electrolytes abnormalities, and nutrient loss.

-Children’s works closely with the Center for Intestinal Care and Transplant at MedStar Georgetown University Hospital, in the instance that patients need a transplant.
+Children’s National works closely with the MedStar Georgetown Transplant Institute, in the instance that patients need a transplant.